 Recommendations for, and records of, listed buildings are maintained by Historic England, which acts as the government's advisor on all additions and other alterations to the Statutory List.

-Guildford has over 1,000 buildings which are included in the Statutory List.
+Guildford has over 1,000 buildings that are included in the Statutory List.

 You can search for listed buildings on The National Heritage List for England (NHLE).
 Copies of the Statutory List for Guildford can also be viewed at our Main Reception at Millmead House.